 Figure 3.
 These folded and crumpled strata are in the cliffs just to the north of Hartland Quay, Devon, UK.
 The rocks of Hartland Quay are the remains of a mountain range.
 Sedimentary rocks were deposited in a shallow sea during the Carboniferou s period about 320 million years ago.
-The layers are sequences of shales and mudstones representing the remains sub-marine "avalanches" of sediments called turbidites.
-At the same time as the sands and mudstones were being deposited at Hartland, coals were being deposited in swamps, forming the tectonics caused the collision of two super continents with
+The layers are sequences of shales and mudstones representing the remains of sub-marine "avalanches" of sediments called turbidites.
+At the same time as the sands and mudstones were being deposited at Hartland, coals were being deposited in swamps, forming the

 South Wales coalfields.
-Plate

-Hartland Quay in the middle.

-Devon was at the southern margin of a super-contin ent called Laurasia. which collided with the super-contin ent Pangaea - to the mega-contin ents collided during the rocks at Hartland
+Plate tectonics Figure 4. caused the Close up collision of image of the two super layers of continents sediment at with Hartland Hartland Quay of Quay in the Figure 1. middle.
+Devon was at the southern margin of a super-contin ent called Laurasia. which collided with the super-contin ent Pangaea - to the South.
+As these two mega-contin ents collided during the Variscan Orogeny the rocks at Hartland Quay were buckled and folded, producing the spectacular chevron shaped folds exposed in the cliffs today.
+The top surface was then eroded flat. -Simon Jones a photo of a striated rock showing sediment layers in stripes of black, white, and browns

-South.
-As these two

-Variscan Orogeny the

-Quay were buckled and folded,

-producing the

-spectacular chevron

-shaped folds exposed in

-the cliffs today.
-The

-top surface was then

-eroded flat. -Simon Jones

-Figure 4.
-Close up image of the layers of sediment at Hartland Quay of Figure 1.